Skip to content

 Setting up CocktailBerry#

-CocktailBerry will work after installing all requirements, but you can make your own adjustments.
+CocktailBerry will work directly after using the installer, but you can make your own adjustments to make it even better.

 Adding new Recipes or Ingredients#

-There are only limited ingredients and recipes.
-But you can add your own data to the program as well.
-This app uses a sqlite3 database coupled to the UI.
-So, it's quite easy to implement new ingredients or even recipes.
-Just use the implemented UI for the procedure under the according tabs (Ingredients or Recipes).
-All entered values are checked for reason and if something is wrong, an error message will inform the user what is wrong with the data input.
+CocktailBerry comes with a limited set of recipes and ingredients.
+You can use the program to add your own ingredients or recipes, or rename and change existing ones.
+Just use the implemented UI for the procedure under the corresponding tabs (Ingredients or Recipes).
+All entered values are checked for validity and if something is wrong, an error message will inform the user what is wrong with the data input.

 Database Structure

-If you want to browse through the data in the database, I recommend some program like DB Browser for SQLite.
+If you want to browse through the data in the database, I recommend a program like DB Browser for SQLite.
 You can view the DB schema here.

 Setting up the Machine / Modifying other Values#

 You can manage your config within CocktailBerry.
-Just go to the bottles tab, click the gear icon and enter the password (default: 1234 on older versions or none at latest).
+Just go to the bottles tab (v1), click the gear icon or to the corresponding option tab (v2) and enter your password.
 You can then use the UI to change the configuration.
-The configuration is also divided into own tabs, containing similar categories in one tab.
+The configuration is also divided into separate tabs, containing similar categories in one tab.

-These values are stored under the local custom_config.yaml file.
+These values are stored in the local custom_config.yaml file.
 This file will be created at the first machine run and inherit all default values.
-Depending on your pumps and connection to the Pi, these can differ from mine and can be changed.
-If any of the values got a wrong data type, a ConfigError will be thrown with the message which one is wrong.
+Depending on your pumps and connection to the Pi, these can differ from the default and can be changed.
+If any of the values have a wrong data type, a message with the issue will be shown.
 Names starting with EXP are experimental and may be changed in the future.
-They can be used at own risk of CocktailBerry not working 100% properly.
+They can be used at your own risk of CocktailBerry not working 100% properly.

 List UI Config Values